-US regulations5 require cheese to be pasteurised or, as an alternative treatment, cheeses made from unpasteurised milk require a minimum 60 day aging period.
+United States regulations require cheese to be pasteurised or, as an alternative treatment, cheeses made from unpasteurised milk require a minimum 60-day aging period5.
 This 60 day aging requirement, which is currently being reviewed by the US, permits the import of raw milk cheeses including Roquefort.
-However interstate trade of raw milk products within the United States is prohibited.
+However interstate trade of raw milk products within the US is prohibited.